 Corporate image

+The EGI-Engage image is closely linked to the branding developed for EGI.
+No dedicated design or brand will be created exclusively for project use.
+The reasons for this are:

+To avoid diluting the image of EGI (as a federation) and

+Because EGI-Engage, and especially its communication activities, exist to serve the EGI federation, not the project itself.

+This approach follows the communication strategy implemented during the EGI-InSPIRE project.

 Web presence

 Public-facing: Like its predecessor, EGI-Engage’s public-facing web presence is part of the EGI website, where it is accessible from the Homepage and under menu about.
 These pages provide a summary of the project, its activities and participants.